johans-work/paid-source/README.md

-# Disclaimers
+# Is it open source?

-We avoid the term "open source" to avoid conflicts with other definitions or politics.
-However, the source is available, visible, and free.
+The term "open source" is avoided to avoid conflicts with other definitions or politics.
+However, your source, and the work, is made available, visible, and free, even before any transactions take place.

 # Basic Pricing Template